 When and Where to Go

 Some athletes go to their own doctor for a sports physical; others have one at school.
 MainStreet Family Care offers both!
-You can walk-in for a sports physical and, through the end of September, we will be price-matching down to $25.
+You can pre-register online for a sports physical.
 If you’d like to schedule physicals for an entire team, we can do that too!
-Email us at firstname.lastname@example.org to learn more.
+Contact Us to learn more.